Subic Special Economic and Freeport Zone: Transport

-The Subic Special Economic and Freeport Zone is served by the Subic–Clark–Tarlac Expressway (SCTEX).
+The Subic Special Economic and Freeport Zone is served by the Subic–Clark–Tarlac Expressway (SCTEX) and Subic–Tipo Expressway.
 Subic is the site of Subic Bay International Airport which can be used for chartered flights.
 The airport was a former Asian hub of multinational logistics company FedEx.
 The Port serves direct passenger traffic through ferries going to and from Orion, Bataan.

-The freeport zone is accessible via SCTEX and its gates in Olongapo City and Morong.
+The freeport zone is accessible via its gates in Olongapo City from SCTEX and Subic–Tipo Expressway, and Morong from Roman Superhighway and Mariveles–Bagac Road or Old National Road from Pilar, and Gov J.J.
+Linao Road, UN Avenue and SBMA–Morong Road, serving both as alternative access to Zambales from Bataan through the provincial boundary of both provinces located within the zone's premises aside from Jose Abad Santos Avenue through the Olongapo welcome sign.
+The latter route also links the older Freeport Area of Bataan (FAB) in Mariveles serving as such between the two freeport zones of Bataan.

 Industrial parks

 Most of the businesses in Subic Freeport's industrial parks are manufacturing, construction, and warehousing.
 These industrial parks are: